SulmanOlieko/metafrontieR/README.md

 ## Usage Examples

-The following examples demonstrate how to use `metafrontieR` with the `ricephil` dataset from the `sfaR` package.
+The following examples demonstrate how to use `metafrontieR`.

 ### 1. Data Preparation

-First, load the required data and establish technology groups based on farm area quartiles.
+First, lets use the `ricephil` dataset from the `sfaR` package, and then load the required data and create technology groups based on farm area quartiles.

 ```r
 library(metafrontieR)